yaseenesmaeelpour/funnelius/README.md

 ### Streamlit GUI

-The library includes an interactive user interface powered by Streamlit, allowing you to visualize and tweak funnel parameters in real-time.
+The library includes an interactive user interface powered by Streamlit, allowing you to visualize and tweak funnel parameters.

 Run the app python: